- Food and Wine

-As a founding member of the Long Run organisation, we work with fellow members from around the globe to learn, be inspired and keep abreast of the latest standards in each of the 4C areas of interest.
+We work with fellow members, partners and associates from around the globe to together learn, be inspired and keep abreast of the latest standards in each of the 4C areas of interest.

 The Football Foundation provides after-school training in football, hockey, athletics, rugby and netball at 16 under-resourced schools.

 International volunteers work with us to lend their support to our programmes and change lives in the process.

 Our Siyakhula programmes support social enterprise development, with the Careers, Employability and Entrepreneurship offered at 6 Overberg High Schools and small businesses across the region.

 The Green Futures College provides horticultural, field ranging and eco-tourism training to members of neighbouring communities.

 The Agulhas Green Corridor project is working to connect the Walker Bay Fynbos Conservancy with the Agulhas National Park.